lloydmeta/tasques/README.md

 of these internal Tasks, as a new Leader will be elected and take over if the current Leader loses connectivity or is terminated.

 Running multiple servers also allows for zero-downtime rollouts of new versions of Tasques server.

+### Delivery

+Assuming there is no data loss at the ES level, Tasques provides at-least-once delivery, ensuring that it only allows a single Worker (identified by Id) to have claim on a Task at any given time.

+If there is data loss/recovery (snapshot recovery, ES node loss), jobs might be handed out twice, so it's a good idea to make job handling idempotent.

 ### Dev